rymc/bHealth/README.md

 Let's create a library.

-For the data, gunzip the example file, as its over the GitHub filesize limit uncompressed.
+For the data, gunzip the example data file, as its over the GitHub filesize limit uncompressed.